(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Setting up sinking funds for things like vacations or home repairs

 - Rebalancing your retirement account

-While you might not be doing all of these things at once, any amount of future planning is a step in the right direction.
+While you might not be doing all of these things at once, any amount of future financial planning and goal setting is a step in the right direction.

 The people who are most comfortable with money all know one thing: you can’t know everything.

-The good news is you don’t have to be a money expert to be financially healthy.
+The good news is you don’t have to be a money expert to have a healthy financial future.
 Instead, commit to continued learning.

 Not to toot our own horn, but even bookmarking this site or joining our community is a strong start!

 No one is perfect.
 To truly reach the pinnacle of financial wellbeing, you need to move on from past money mistakes and overcome some of your financial fears.

 Everyone has financial regrets, but there’s no room for these past financial matters in your present and future life.